Travis Joel Peterson Dead: Los Angeles Music Video Director Found Dead In His Car After Going Missing In December

 — jessica ceballos (@MsOedipaMass) January 7, 2017

-Travis Joel Peterson was the father of a five-year-old son.
+Travis Joel Peterson was the father of a 5-year-old son.

 [Featured Image by artolympic/iStock]